Updated: May 2008

 2.1) In Search of a Career

-In 1825, Balfe, interested in broadening his studies he first went to Paris where he was introduced to the great composer, 'Luigi Cherubini, (1760-1842).
-He too lessons in composition with Cherubini during this period.
-Balfe also spent the next few years in Italy studying to be an operatic singer.
+In 1825, Balfe, interested in broadening his studies first went to Paris where he was introduced to the great composer, 'Luigi Cherubini, (1760-1842).
+He took lessons in composition with Cherubini during this period.
+Balfe also spent the next few years in Italy studying to be an operatic singer and a composer.

 2.2) The Emerging Singer and Composer - Italy

 Here he met the young soprano 'Giulia Grisi (1811-1869) at the start of what would become a brilliant career for the soprano in Europe, Russia and briefly America.
 "These two young vocalists, Balfe aged 21 and Grisi 18 were immediately attracted to each other.
 They enjoyed each others company and musical talents.
-Balfe composed a musical cantata for Grisi to perform.
+Balfe composed a musical cantata for Grisi to perform and another vocalist to perform.
 This early relationship in 'Italy developed into a life-long friendship.
-She was the premier soprano in London and Paris for decades.
+She was the premier soprano in London and Paris for decades and helped Balfe with his career there as a composer.

 2.3) Italy - 1829

-During this period in Italy, Balfe composed his first and only known Symphony 'and a Cantata which Giulia Grisi and the tenor Francesco Pedrazzi sang.
+During this period in Italy, Balfe composed his first and only known “Sinfonia” and a Cantata for two voices which Giulia Grisi and the tenor Francesco Pedrazzi sang.
 Balfe was also recognized by the prestigious Bologna 'Academy of Music, for his talents.
-He was made a honorary member of the Academy in the composer category.
+He was made a honorary lifetime member of the Academy in the composer category.

-Balfe and his new wife, Lina Roser-Balfe were both in Milan area during such historic moments, as the premiers of Bellini's Norma and La Sonnambula.
+Balfe and his new wife, Lina Roser-Balfe were both in the Milan area during such historic moments, as the premiers of Bellini's Norma (December 1831) and La Sonnambula (March 1831), and possibly, Donizetti's Anna Bolena (December 1830).

 2.4) Maria Malibran & Balfe at La Scala, Milan